-Furthermore, the definition of "deposit account" is revised to specify that it does not include central bank digital currency, alongside other forms of investment property.
-These changes aim to modernize the UCC in light of the growing significance of digital currencies in the financial landscape.
+Furthermore, the definition of "deposit account" is revised to specify that it does not include central bank digital currency, alongside other types of investment property and accounts evidenced by an instrument.
+These changes aim to modernize the UCC in light of the evolving financial landscape, particularly with the rise of digital currencies.

 Act 50: 4-1-201(b), 4-9-102(29)